tomirendo/diffusion-simulator-gui/README.md

 - Install Python packages
 - Compile the GoLang library (You probably don't need to do it!!)

 The first two steps are very easy, and the last one will probably will not be necessary.
-I am writing the complete instructions here in case you are the poor soul that need to debug something.
+I am writing the complete instructions here in case you are the poor soul that needs to debug something.

 ### Part 1 - Installing Python